IanWE/CacheTemplateAttackForJNI/ccattack/app/src/main/cpp/libflush/README.md

 # libflush

-libflush is a library to launch cache attacks on x86 as well as ARMv7 and ARMv8 architecture.
+libflush is a library to launch cache attacks on ARMv8 architecture.

 use this command to complie it as a .so.
 ```bash